 North Carolina law requires that sex offenders register with the Sheriff of the county in which they live, if they are North Carolina residents.
-The law also requires sex offenders who are non-resident students or non-resident workers to register with the Sheriff of the county in which they work or attend school.
-The North Carolina Registry of Sex Offenders may be viewed at the Watauga County Sheriff's Office or you may access it directly on-line at http://www.nc.gov/sex-offender-registry .
-You can also find a link at: https://police.appstate.edu/sex-offender-registry.
+The law also requires sex offenders who are non-resident students or non-resident workers to register with the Sheriff of the county in which they work or attendschool.
+The North Carolina Registry of Sex Offenders may also be viewed at the Watauga County Sheriff's Office.